Mohamed-Yaser12/Basic-16-bit-CPU/README.md

-# 16-Bit Basic Computer Simulation 💻⚙️
+# 16-Bit Basic CPU Simulation 💻⚙️

 A complete Logisim implementation of a basic computer architecture, featuring a custom memory system, Arithmetic Logic Unit (ALU), and a hardwired Control Unit.
 This project was developed as part of the CSEN/CSIS402: Computer Organization and Systems Programming course.